 ORIGINAL POST: The Venice Carnival 2021 was arranged to take place from January 30th to February 16th, but of course, it depends on the restrictions in place due to COVID-19.
 If it goes ahead, like previous years it promises to be one of the best experiences in Italy!
 Think art, music, lots of family fun activities… and more than one person leaping from a bell tower.
 Here are some of the best things we hope to be able to do at the Venice Carnival 2021.
 If not, maybe we’ll be able to enjoy them next year instead!

 Traditions run strong in Venice.
 The Festa delle Marie is an annual parade of 12 young Venetian maidens, bejewelled in riches from the Doge (duke).
 The most beautiful of all gets the honour of a title, and will be crowned Maria.
 This year the sparkly fun kicks off in front of the Church of San Pietro di Castello, passing through via Garibaldi and Riva degli Schiavoni.
 Each performer has been pre-selected by a jury – it’s a big event so expect big crowds!

 This bizarre tradition goes back to the Serenissima period, when an unknown guest of Venice would fly in on a rope as a homage to the Doge.
 It’s just as impressive today.
-Watch last year’s winner, Linda Pani, descending in style from St. Mark’s bell tower.
+Watch last year’s winner descending in style from St. Mark’s bell tower.
 By “in style” we mean dangling from a harness, dressed in a fancy costume, to the cheers of the audience watching from the square.
 How could you miss it?
-Expect parades, music and entertainment after the “flight” from 12 noon.
+Expect parades, music and entertainment after the “flight”.

 Much like the above ‘Flight of the Angel’, here’s another excuse to strap someone to a rope and dangle them over Venice.
-The “Flight of the Eagle” will be taken by a surprise guest in 2020 (perhaps people keep chickening out?!)
+The “Flight of the Eagle” will be taken by a surprise guest in 2021 (perhaps people keep chickening out?!)
 If you’re having a hard time imagining what this flight looks like, check out the video of former Venetian eagle Melissa Satta taking on this daring task.
-Also on 23 Feb, stay in St Mark’s Square for the Venice Carnival mask competition award ceremony.

 Masks and crafts